 - Global rankings: Many of the leading university rankings now include comparisons of global higher education institutions, making the market more global and more competitive.

-- Business demands: Globalised businesses are seeking employees with global skills and experiences, thus fuelling demand for transnational educational opportunities.
+- Business demands: Globalized businesses are seeking employees with global skills and experiences, thus fueling demand for transnational educational opportunities.

 - Enhanced brand: Transnational universities are experiencing reputational benefits and increased potential for revenue growth as a result of the growing premium placed on international institutions.

 - Transnational research: As higher education research becomes increasingly global in nature, institutions are benefiting from the ability to draw funding and research capabilities from around the world.

 National governments in developed and developing economies are also recognizing the benefits of hosting transnational educational institutions.
 Indeed, many jurisdictions are now exploring the ways in which they can use tax benefits, educational grants and land concessions to attract foreign institutions to their countries.

 - Economic development: Global education and academic capability lead to enhanced levels of human capital, which can often result in greater development opportunities for host countries.